 Skilled Counsel with the Experience to Defend Fraud Charges

-Professional advocacy for defendants in Sevierville, Gatlinburg, and Pigeon Forge
+Professional advocacy for defendants in Sevierville, Gatlinburg, Greeneville, Pigeon Forge, Seymour, and the Tri-Cities

 Fraud is the act of using intentional deception to obtain something valuable without the consent of the owner.
 Fraud charges can be brought through federal law or Tennessee state law.
 In Tennessee, most fraud charges are brought through a charge of theft.
 Fraud can include forgery, writing bad checks, embezzlement, identity theft, credit card fraud, tax fraud, insurance fraud, and a host of illegal actions.
 Fraud can also lead to civil lawsuits as well as criminal lawsuits.
 Strong representation by a Sevierville fraud defense attorney is essential.

 The Law Office of Bryan E. Delius in Sevierville understands that defendants accused of any type of fraud are scared.
 Convictions can result in time behind bars, substantial fines, loss of employment, and other severe consequences.
 Our firm has the experience and skill to provide aggressive representation with the aim of getting the charges dropped or reduced.
-Our fraud defense lawyers have advocated for clients in Sevierville, Gatlinburg, Pigeon Forge, and across Eastern Tennessee for over twenty years.
+Our fraud defense lawyers have advocated for clients in Sevierville, Gatlinburg, Seymour, Pigeon Forge, Bristol, Johnson City, Kingsport, Greeneville and across Eastern Tennessee for over twenty years.
 We try cases before federal and state juries.

 What is considered fraud?